-- (1) Notify parents in writing when animals are or will be present [Medium]; - (2) Ensure the animals do not create unsafe or unsanitary conditions [Medium-High]; - (3)Ensure that children do not handle any animal that shows signs of illness, such as lethargy or diarrhea [Medium-High]; and - (4) Ensure that caregivers and children practice good hygiene and hand washing after handling or coming into contact with an animal and items used by an animal, such as water bowls, food bowls, and cages.
+- (1) Notify parents in writing when animals are or will be present [Medium]; - (2) Ensure the animals do not create unsafe or unsanitary conditions [Medium-High]; - (3) Ensure that children do not handle any animal that shows signs of illness, such as lethargy or diarrhea [Medium-High]; and - (4) Ensure that caregivers and children practice good hygiene and hand washing after handling or coming into contact with an animal and items used by an animal, such as water bowls, food bowls, and cages.
 [Medium-High]

-Informing parents in writing when animals are or will be present at the operation and/or on field trips allows parents to decide whether to enroll their child and whether to prohibit or allow their child to have contact with the animals.
+- Informing parents in writing when animals are or will be present at the operation and/or on field trips allows parents to decide whether to enroll their child and whether to prohibit or allow their child to have contact with the animals. - Caregivers should supervise children near and around animals' water bowls to ensure children don't play in or drink from the water bowl.